 Patent costs consist of patent-related legal and filing fees.
-Due to the uncertainty associated with the successful development of our AOT product, all patent costs are expensed as incurred.
-During the three-month periods ended March 31, 2023 and 2022, patent costs were \$100 and \$3,000, respectively, and were included as part of operating expenses in the accompanying condensed consolidated statements of operations.
+Due to the uncertainty associated with the successful development of our AOT and Joule Heat products, all patent costs are expensed as incurred.
+During the six-month periods ended June 30, 2023 and 2022, patent costs were \$3,000 and \$8,000, respectively, which is included as part of operating expenses in the accompanying consolidated statements of operations.